newchuyalong/libgdx-learning/Prerequisites.md

   * [Ant](http://ant.apache.org/bindownload.cgi).
 Download and extract the zip, and make sure you can execute `ant` from the command line by adding its bin/ folder to your PATH environment variable.
   * `javac` needs to be in your PATH
   * `JAVA_HOME` needs to be set to your JDK installation directory.
   * If you want to also compile the native C/C++ sources, you will need compilers for each platform.
-See SourceBuilding for more info.
+See [[Building libgdx from source]] for more info.